RTEMS/rtems-docs/README.txt

        4. Exit with an exit code of 0.
 This value can be checked by the caller of this program.

-   Note, the topic items are manually numbered, which makes it easier to see which item matches the text.
-Use <> for the number and align at a position that works and makes the number as visible as possible.
+   Note the topic items are manually numbered, which makes it easier to see which item matches the text.
+Use <> for the number and align at a position that makes the number as visible as possible.
 Use hanging indents if an items extends past a single line.

 9. Use the RTEMS domain references for URLs and mailing lists.
 For example to